marcdumais-work/vscode-trace-server/README.md

 ## Configuration

 * Under the usual `Trace Compass` preference settings, the trace server `path` can be entered.
   * Otherwise, the default `/usr/bin/tracecompass-server` is assumed locally.
+* Command-line `arguments` can be optionally set, [any of these if Incubator][server] server.
+  * Multiple arguments have to be separated by a space character each.

 ## Usage